Parish Apartments

 Parish Apartments, also known as the Sigma Pi Fraternity House and the St. Thomas More Parish Center, is a historic building located in Iowa City, Iowa, United States.
+It was listed on the National Register of Historic Places in 2013 as the Sigma Pi Fraternity House.

+History

+Fraternity

-Located in the Manville Heights neighborhood, it was built as a fraternity house for Sigma Pi in the 1929.
+Located in the Manville Heights neighborhood, Parish Apartments was built as a fraternity house for Sigma Pi in 1929.
 The design for the three-story stone Tudor Revival structure is attributed to Madison, Wisconsin architect Myron Edwards Pugh.
 It was built at the height of fraternity house construction at the University of Iowa.

-The Xi Psi Phi fraternity joined Sigma Pi in the house in 1936, and Psi Omega joined two years later.
+Xi Psi Phi fraternity joined Sigma Pi in the house in 1936, and Psi Omega joined two years later.
 The residency of these other fraternities was most likely due to a decline in enrollment during the Great Depression.
 It was not enough, however, as First Trust and Savings Bank of Davenport acquired the building at a sheriff's sale in 1943.